ignacio-alonso/xlsx-stream-reader/README.md

 ======

-Memory efficinet minimalist streaming XLSX reader that can handle piped streams as input.
-Events are emmited while reading the stream.
+Memory efficient minimalist streaming XLSX reader that can handle piped streams as input.
+Events are emitted while reading the stream.

 Example